raspberrypilearning/generic-scratch-make-list/README.md

-# generic-scratch-make-list

-Don't forget to update the project name in LICENSE.md
+# Make a new list in Scratch